vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 and his ro-birth on this tithi. ).
 Madanot savamis called Suvasantaka in Kāmasūtra I. 4.
 42. Madhusravā-Śr. śu.
 3; NS 111, VR 96 (both say it is well

 known in Gurjaradeśa ).
 Madhuśrāvaṇi—KSS p.
 10. Śr. śu.
 3 is so called i Madhusudanapūjāmon Vai. śu.
-12; worship of Visṇu; performer
+12; worship of Viṣṇu; performer

 secures the fruit of Agnistoma and goes-to Moon's world;